History of Santa Monica, California in Timeline

 November 2015: Bicycle Sharing System Launched

-2016: Dune and Beach Restoration Projects
+2016: Dune and Beach Restoration Projects Begin

 Starting in 2016, local environmental groups began dune and beach restoration projects in Santa Monica.

-2017: Median Household Income and Computer Access
+2017: Median Household Income

-Between 2017 and 2021, the median household income was $99,847 in 2021 dollars.
-94.8% of households had a computer and 91.0% had broadband internet access.
+Between 2017 and 2021, the median household income in Santa Monica was $99,847 (2021 dollars).

-August 2018: Permits Issued for Dockless Scooter-Sharing Systems
+August 2018: Permits Issued for Scooter-Sharing Systems

 In August 2018, Santa Monica issued permits to Bird, Lime, Lyft, and Jump Bikes to operate dockless scooter-sharing systems in the city.

-February 2019: Switch to Clean Power Alliance
+February 2019: Switched to Clean Power Alliance

-2020: Santa Monica's Population in 2020
+2020: Santa Monica Population

 In 2020, the U.S. census recorded Santa Monica's population as 93,076.